Bylaws of the Division of Rehabilitation Psychology

 B. The Committee shall prepare a slate of officers, Divisional Representative(s) to the Council of Representatives of the American Psychological Association, Members-at-Large, and an ECP, for those positions that are open for the succeeding year.

-C. At least two nominees shall be presented for each office to be voted upon.
+C. The Nomination Committee will work to present at least two nominees for each office to be voted upon.

 D. The membership shall be solicited for nominees for each office by January of each year.
 At least one call for nominations shall be made to the Membership before that date.

-E. Each nominee shall prepare a position statement on selected issues as enumerated by the Nominations Committee and such statements shall be distributed to the membership prior to the APA deadline for receipt of ballots.
+E. Each nominee shall prepare a personal statement as enumerated by the Nominations Committee and such statements shall be distributed to the membership prior to the APA deadline for receipt of ballots.

-F. The Student Representative will be appointed to the Executive Board by the President, in consultation with the Past President, President Elect and current Student Representative, from those student affiliates of the Division who will continue as a graduate student or post-doctoral student during the next-year term of office.
+F. The Student Representative will be appointed to the Executive Committee by the President, in consultation with the Past President, President-Elect and current Student Representative, from those student affiliates of the Division who will continue as a graduate student or post-doctoral trainees during the next-year term of office.
+The term of the Student Representative will be for one year.
+The Student Representative may be re-appointed for additional terms by succeeding Presidents.

-G. The representative to the Executive Board from each Section shall be selected in accordance with the bylaws of the Section that the person represents.
+G. The representative to the Executive Committee from each Section shall be selected in accordance with the bylaws of the Section that the person represents.

 A. Only members in good standing may vote in elections.